Study and Motivation

 Leaving university is not a solution

-We have not mentioned one more significant factor that often affects motivation: the educational process itself.
-Outdated tools and materials, incompetent lectures, biased opinions and prejudices, the lack of relevance of knowledge in real-life situations, and the last straw — this free online plagiarism checker with the percentage that makes your essay look bad.
-All these things are poisonous to the education process, and they still take place in educational establishments.
+We have not mentioned one more significant factor often affecting motivation: the educational process.
+Outdated tools and materials, incompetent lectures, biased opinions and prejudices, the lack of relevance of knowledge in real-life situations, and the last straw—this free online plagiarism checker with a percentage that makes your essay look bad—are poisonous to the education process, and they still take place in educational establishments.

-It is not surprising that students might face a lack of motivation in such circumstances.
+Unsurprisingly, students might face a lack of motivation in such circumstances.
 However, leaving the university is not a solution.
 Having a degree has always been important.
-If you do not like how everything is organized, you may become an activist, who will question the entire process and try to change it for the better.
+If you do not like how everything is organized, you may become an activist who will question the entire process and try to change it for the better.
 If you do not want to be that saviour, take a break for a year or choose a different place to continue your education.
 You are tough enough to make it to the end.

 Page Reference